COVID-19 ANNOUNCEMENT AND HELPFUL INFORMATION

 them know you are still around.
 Keep a copy of the e-mail for your records.

-- Community service will resume when safe, though required classes may be
+- Community service will resume when safe, though there are online options

 to use the devices as instructed and call your installer to advise that